hobo0xcc/copland_os/README.md

 makers build-aarch64
 ```

-The compiled kernel executable is `./kernel.elf` .
+The compiled kernel binary is `./kernel.elf` .

 # Run